MateenCode/Forecast-ReactJS/README.md

 # [Weather Finder](https://mateencode.github.io/Alphacode-OfficalSite/)

-A weather app that gives you the current weather using weather map api
+A weather app that gives you current forest for any city ☁️🛰️ using the weather map api

 # ScreenShot